 Follow the winding paths down to the woodland, where the Bluebell Walk is often in flower around the same time as the tulips.

 Yet more tulips are on display as cut flowers in the Bloms Bulbs marquee.
-Bloms, winners of sixty seven Chelsea Gold Medals, are on hand throughout the Festival to share their knowledge of these beautiful bulbs and to take orders from those inspired by the spectacle.
+Bloms, winners of sixty eight Chelsea Gold Medals, are on hand throughout the Festival to share their knowledge of these beautiful bulbs and to take orders from those inspired by the spectacle.

 With a café serving locally sourced and homemade cakes, scones and light lunches, which can be enjoyed on the terrace, a shop with gorgeous gifts, souvenirs and plants, and exhibitions of garden sculpture and floral art, Pashley’s Tulip Festival makes a superb day out.